Australian Bombshell Natasha Oakley Stuns In Leopard Bikini On Bondi Beach

-Natasha Oakley donned a leopard print bikini, leaving very little to the imagination on her most recent Instagram share.
+Natasha Oakley wore a leopard-print bikini, leaving very little to the imagination, on her most recent Instagram share.
 It seems as if the Australian bombshell took pity on her American fans and decided to share some heat from Down Under by posting a sexy bikini shot on Monday morning.

-The social media influencer turned fashion designer channeled her inner animal as she wore a skimpy bikini top and matching turban, much to the delight of her followers.
-The fixed triangle bikini had a wide solid gore and rectangular-shaped cups that she adjusted to reveal plenty of skin.
+The social media influencer-turned-fashion designer channeled her inner animal as she wore a skimpy bikini top and matching turban, much to the delight of her followers.
+The fixed triangle bikini had a wide band and rectangular-shaped cups that she adjusted to reveal plenty of skin.

 This particular swimsuit highlighted Natasha’s ample cleavage as well as her tiny waist.
 Of course, thanks to its thick straps, the bikini seemed to be a comfortable wear for the blogger.
 It’s certainly obvious that Natasha knows which styles suit her best as she modeled one of the bikinis from her own swimsuit line.